tholman/the-internet/README.md

 ## Installation

     $ npm install the-internet

+or

+    $ npm install git://github.com/tholman/the-internet.git

 ## Usage
-None really, but after installing, you'll have a shitload of packages to deal with.
+None really, but after installing, you'll have a literal ton of packages to deal with.

 ## FAQ